 - 2-3 learning objectives or goals for attendees of the workshop, with specific skills to be obtained from participating in the workshop; and

 Resume – A vita or resume for each presenter must be submitted.
 There is a maximum of 2 presenters per 2-hour workshop.
-Presenters cannot be changed or added at a later date, unless approved by NASW-NJ.
-Please include full name, all academic degrees, certification or licensure status, job title and employer, work phone, home address, e-mail address and home phone as well as a listing of previous workshop or presentations.
+Presenters cannot be changed or added later, unless approved by NASW-NJ.
+Please include full name, all academic degrees, certification or licensure status, job title and employer, work phone, home address, e-mail address, and home phone as well as a listing of previous workshop or presentations.
 Workshop topic dates and sponsoring organization must be included in this list.
-One copy of each presenter’s résumé must be submitted.
+One copy of each presenter’s resume must be submitted.

-Mandatory Presenter Orientation– A mandatory orientation is required in order to present at our 2021 Virtual Annual Conference.
-If your proposal is selected, dates will be made available to you for inclusion on your calendar at least three months in advance.
+Mandatory Presenter Orientation – A mandatory orientation is required to present at our 2023 Annual Conference.
+If your proposal is selected, dates will be made available to you at least three months in advance.

-Please comply with all of the above criteria in order for your proposal to be reviewed.
+Please comply with all the above criteria for your proposal to be reviewed.